nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/frag_pele.rst

 Launch a FragPELE simulation
 ---------------------------------

-The default simulation on FragPele is 10 growing steps of 6 Pele steps, and a final simulation of 20 Pele steps.
+The default simulation on FragPELE is 10 growing steps of 6 Pele steps, and a final simulation of 20 Pele steps.

 1. Protein Preparation
 -----------------------